zkep/my-geektime/README.md

 ### Simulate user login：

-> Method 1: The browser developer tool retrieves a valid Geektime cookie and stores it in the project execution directory's cookie.txt file
+> Method 1: The browser developer tool retrieves a valid Geektime cookie

 > Method : [ChromeDriver](https://googlechromelabs.github.io/chrome-for-testing/#stable)
 > Check the Chrome version number and enter it in the address bar of Google Chrome: